 Shiferaw Chekle, one of the strongest advocates from the local community explained, “We were trying to arrest this erosion by ourselves.
 But we have had some difficulties related to lack of skill and material scarcity.
 The project’s intervention in filling these gaps means a lot to us.
 We expect we will see good results and we will see our endangered natural resource conserved through this activity.
 We are committed to this initiative”.

-Bees for Development has given the first phase of beekeeping training to thirty-six new beekeepers in Ysala.
+Bees for Development has given the first phase of beekeeping training to thirty-six new beekeepers in Ysala in February and March 2019.
 So far, they have learned the basics of beekeeping, how to make top-bar hives and how to set up a small-scale apiary.

 Photos: Efrem our beekeeper trainer explaining the principles of hive-making